psanse/BitGraph/bitscan/README.md

 EXAMPLES OF BITSCANNING OPERATIONS
 -------------------------------

 The BITSCAN library features specific optimisation techniques for *destructive* and *non-destructive* scans.
-In a destructive bit scan (DBS), whenever a 1-bit is read, *it is removed from the bitset* (at the end of the process the bit string is empty).
+In a destructive bit scan (DBS), whenever a 1-bit is read *it is removed from the bitset* (at the end of the process the bit string is empty).
 In the (conventional) non-destructive case (NDBS), the bitset information remains unchanged.
-Efficient DBS loops are easier to control than NDBS ones because LSB / MSB operations always work.
-In contrast, efficient NDBS loops should cache information of the last bit read to find the next 1-bit faster.

 Here is an example of fast bit scan loop syntax in BITSCAN: